Nimpo06/so_long/README.md

 **Subject by 42*

 ## This is the first graphical project.
 It introduces the graphical library of 42 : the `minilibx`.
+### Here's a demo of the game : https://youtu.be/id3JLISuHpY

 A simple 2D video game, with collectibles, enemies and an exit door.